GeezerChan/CPSC362_Project/README.md

-# Snake Game Project
+# Space Invaders Project
 ## CPSC 362 - Foundations of Software Engineering
 ### 2023-02-11 (Spring Semester 2023)
 #### ahuynh86@csu.fullerton.edu
 ##### Andy Huynh

-- The name of the game is "*Snake*"
+- The name of the game is "*Space Invaders*"
 - 1-player

 Project Goal:
-The goal of this project is to recreate my own version of the Snake game.
+The goal of this project is to recreate my own version of the Space Invaders game.
-The Snake game is a popular game that many people have recreated or made a version of their own.
+The Space Invaders game is a popular game that many people have recreated or made a version of their own.
 Whether it's imperfect or imperfect, I will try my best to attempt what others have tried to attempt.

 Game Objective:
-The objective of the Snake game is to control a snake character that moves in only the x-axis and y-axis.
+The objective of the Space Invaders game is to control a player character that moves in only the y-axis(left and right).
-Collecting the items that appear on the screen to progress and extend your snake character. while also avoid running into the border of the playfield and avoid running into yourself.
-Winning by high score or completely filling out the play area.
+As the enemy 'aliens' aproach from the top of the screen, fend them off my shooting them before they destroy you.

 Game Win condition:
-- Collecting all of the items and making your snake fill up the entire playboard.
-- Personal score to beat.
+- Shooting all of the 'aliens' until they are all wiped out.

 Game-Over conditions:
-- Colliding with yourself.
-When the head of the snake colldies with the body/tail.
-- Colliding with the borders of the playzone.
+- You run out of lives from getting shot at too much.
+- The 'aliens' reach too close to you.

 Game restrictions:
-- When moving in a straight direction, can only turn left or right.
+- Can only move left or right.

 Prep to run game:
-Game uses virtual environment so check the requirements.txt -Need to do: source env/bin/activate
+Game uses pygame and videogame packages.
+Also uses a virtual environment so check the requirements.txt -To run a virtual environment in python:
-  This activates the virtual environment where pygame and videogame is installed.
+  -Creating virtual environment: python3 -e venv env -Activate the virtual environment: source env/bin/activate This activates the virtual environment where pygame and videogame can be installed.
+  -Install the requirements: pip install -r requirements.txt OR  pip install pygame  then  pip install -e videogame